 Lesson objectives in science lessons

 Many teachers start their science lesson by sharing lesson objectives.
-But is this always a good thing?
-In this post below I consider some of the limitations of lesson objectives and how to mitigate these.
+However, is this always a good thing?
+In this post, I consider some of the limitations of lesson objectives, and how you can mitigate these.

 Today we are going to learn about things you don’t yet know about

-One problem is that, for the most part, the lesson objectives are describing what new knowledge and new skills students are going to learn.
+One problem is that, for the most part, lesson objectives describe what new knowledge and new skills students are going to learn.
 Because this is new learning, talking about it at the start of a lesson can make little sense to students.
-For example, if I told you that today we are going to identify a monophyletic group and compare this to a paraphyletic group it’s not going to help you much unless you already know what these terms refer to.
-For this to be useful, you need to have an understanding of these concepts already.
+For example, if I told you that today we are going to identify a monophyletic group and compare this to a paraphyletic group, it’s not going to help you much unless you already know what these terms refer to.
+For this to be meaningful, you need to have an understanding of these concepts already.

 Who are objectives for?